The best merchant service providers and credit card processing companies

 Startups.co.uk is reader supported – we may earn a commission from our recommendations, at no extra cost to you and without impacting our editorial impartiality.

-Our testing revealed takepayments as the top merchant service provider for your small business.
-It excels by providing extensive data reporting, a bespoke quote based fee structure and a top-class card reader that came first in our roundup of the best card machines for small businesses.
+Our research team conducted 45 tests over a total of 22.5 hours, completing 270 different evaluation tasks, in order to determine takepayments as the top merchant service provider for your small business.
+It excels by providing extensive data reporting, a bespoke fee structure, and a top-class card reader that came first in our roundup of the best card machines for small businesses.

 Best merchant service and credit card processing companies